arielle88/ride-the-lightning-wrapper/docs/instructions.md

 ## Usage Instructions

-1. Navigate to your RTL Tor Address (.onion URL) from any Tor-enabled browser.
+1. Configure and start the service.
+2. Click the Launch UI button (you can also find both the Tor and LAN URLs in the "Interfaces" section).
-1. Insert your password.
+3. Insert your password.
 You can find your password in `Properties`.
 Your password can be changed in `Config`.
 If you change the password through the RTL website, the change will be undone the next time you start the service.

 RTL is best experienced on a desktop or laptop computer.